HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 ### New guidance for cleaning up WCM items

 === "Containers"
     The amount of Web Content Manager (WCM) items can accumulate over time.
 To maintain good system performance, it is recommended to clean up old items that are no longer needed.
-See the new topic [Cleaning up WCM items]() for more information.
-(Doc in progress)
+See the new topic [Cleaning up WCM items](../../guide_me/cleanup_wcm.md) for more information.

 === "On-Premises"
     The amount of Web Content Manager (WCM) items can accumulate over time.
 To maintain good system performance, it is recommended to clean up old items that are no longer needed.
-See the new topic [Cleaning up WCM items]() for more information.
+See the new topic [Cleaning up WCM items](../../guide_me/cleanup_wcm.md) for more information.

 ### Notice of deprecation of Textbox.io Rich Text Editor